 The Effects of Too Much Sun

-Protection from the sun’s UVA and UVB rays is important all year round, not just in the summer months.
+Protection from the sun’s UVA and UVB rays is important all year round, not just in the warmer months.

-Extended exposure to the suns rays contributes to the ageing of the skin, with visible signs.
+Extended exposure to the suns rays contributes to the ageing of the skin.
 Photodamage is a result of sun exposure that can cause skin changes such as wrinkles, roughness, and hyperpigmentation.

 What is ‘Photodamaged Skin’?